‘RHOA’ Star Kenya Moore Wedding Footage, Declares Love For Marc Daly While Dancing To Drunk In Love

 “I met the man of my dreams who loved me beyond measure.
 I felt blessed, loved, beautiful and whole.
 No one can take away this feeling from me.
 The moment I fell in love with you I learned the true meaning of love…Patience, kindness, forgiveness… just to start,” she continued.
 “Thank you Marc for making me your wife, your best friend and you ride or die.
 I hope I make you as happy as you have made me.”

-Kenya Moore has been fending off critics about her new relationship since it was announced three months ago.
+Kenya Moore has been fending off critics of her new relationship since it was announced three months ago.
 Moore will return to Real Housewives of Atlanta Season 10 and told fans that they can expect to learn more about her married life.

 #FBF #flashbackfriday My wedding day just over 3 months ago was the happiest day of my life.
 I met the man of my dreams who loved me beyond measure.
 I felt blessed, loved, beautiful and whole.No one can take away this feeling from me.
 The moment I fell in love with you I learned the true meaning of love…Patience, kindness, forgiveness… just to start.
 Thank you Marc for making me your wife, your best friend and your ride or die.
 I hope I make you as happy as you have made me. #MrsDaly #drunkinlove #beyonce #loveletters #wife #love #weddingday #kenyamoore